Riley homers, Wright throws 6 scoreless in Atlanta's 6-0 win – KION546

 Ketel Marte singled and walked twice while extending his career-long hitting streak to 14 games for the Diamondbacks, who did not have a hit in the last five innings and got only three runners as far as second base.

-David Peralta doubled to open the Arizona fourth but got no further, and Wright induced a double play grounder from Christian Walker after two one-out walks in the fifth.
-Peralta’s double was Arizona’s final hit.

-Contreras drove in Dansby Swanson with his first double in the first inning, and Harris II doubled in Duvall in the second for a 2-0 lead.
+Contreras drove in Dansby Swanson with his first doubles in the first inning, and Harris II doubled in Duvall in the second for a 2-0 lead.
+Bumgarner gave up seven hits and two walks and struck out six.

-“Each inning was different,” Bumgarner said.
-“Just trying to find a way to talk yourself into being able to put the ball where it’s supposed to go.
-Sometimes it just happens.”

 SLOW START